 Good question.
 Haiku invite us to slow down as readers and experience a single moment, to pay attention.
 And isn't that part of what fuels great writing?

 How to Write a Haiku Poem

-Jane Hirshfield explains in her book, The Heart of Haiku, how Bashō encourages us, to see for ourselves, hear for ourselves, and if we enter deeply enough this seeing and hearing, all things will speak with and through us.
+Jane Hirshfield explains in her book, The Heart of Haiku, how Bashō encourages us to see for ourselves and hear for ourselves, and if we enter deeply enough this seeing and hearing, all things will speak with and through us.

 “To learn about the pine tree go to the pine tree; to learn from the bamboo, study bamboo.”

 — Matsu Bashō, Jane Hirshfield, The Heart of Haiku

 Using the four guidelines mentioned above, think of an everyday situation, feeling, or a precious moment, such as a blade of grass, a sink full of dirty dishes in the spring, a warm cat, or the sound of snow falling.